St Mary's Kilburn

 The full version of the Homework Policy can be found in the Policies section of this website.

-We are using Google Classroom to set homework for Reception to Year 6 classes.
+We are using Google Classroom to set homework for Year 3 to Year 6 classes.
 If you need help with using Google Classroom, watch the training videos in the Learning From Home section of the website.
 If you need further support, please book an appointment to see your child's class teacher.